International

 Foreign Trade

-The United States was by far the main destination for Jordanian exports (22.1% of all exports), followed by India (10.9%), Saudi Arabia (10.5%), Iraq (8.4%) and the United Arab Emirates (4.4%).
-China (15.9%) and Saudi Arabia (12.3%) were the main supplier of goods in Jordan, remaining ahead of the United States (8.3%), Germany (4.3%) and the UEA (3.7%).
-Jordan is a member of the WTO and signed a free-trade agreement (FTA) with the U.S in December 2001, allowing the removal of customs duties on the majority of goods and services since 2010 when it was fully implemented.
+The United States was by far the main destination for Jordanian exports (22.9% of all exports in 2023), followed by India (13.7%), Saudi Arabia (11.5%), Iraq (7.5%), and the United Arab Emirates (4.3%).
+On the other hand, China (17.5%), Saudi Arabia (14.2%), the United States (6.4%), India (6.0%), and the UAE (5.3%) were the main suppliers in 2023 (data Comtrade).
+Jordan is a member of the WTO and signed a free-trade agreement with the U.S. in 2001, allowing the removal of customs duties on the majority of goods and services since 2010 when it was fully implemented.
 Jordan has also signed an Agreement of Association with the EU.
-In 2016, the EU announced that it would facilitate the entry of Jordanian exports in order to support the economy and integration of Syrian refugees.
-Jordan cancelled its free-trade agreement with Turkey at the end of 2018, citing its feasibility and negative impact on local manufacturing.
-This agreement was replaced by another free-trade deal at the end of 2019.
 In addition to the United States, Jordan is also party to bilateral trade agreements with Canada and Singapore and is a signatory to several regional trade agreements including the European Free Trade Association (Norway, Switzerland, Liechtenstein), Greater Arab Free Trade Agreement (GAFTA), and Aghadir Agreement (Egypt, Morocco, Tunisia) which is connected to the Association Agreement (EU).

 Source: World Trade Organisation (WTO) ; Latest available data